ehansen247/Inspire/README.md

 ### Deploying Locally

+Last tested with node 12.16.x and npm 6.14.x, breaks with node 14.x.x.

 1. Clone the repository
 2. Create a database and set an environment variable INSPIRE_DB_CONNECTION_STRING to the connection string.
 3. Startup the Express Server on your localhost